Arachni/arachni/HACKING.md

 You also have access to the instantiated Net:HTTP session ({Arachni::Module::HTTP#session}) so use that if you must.

-Take a look in the tutorial module to see what you get: {Arachni::Modules::SimpleRFI}
+Take a look in the tutorial module to see what you get: {Arachni::Modules::Audit::SimpleRFI}

 The base module will also give you some insights: {Arachni::Module::Base}